 Proverbs 20:1, 11 are precious words for those who believe.

-What does Proverbs 29:1 mean for person who gives rebuke?
+What does Proverbs 29:1 mean for the person who rebukes someone?
 What about for the person being rebuked?

-Where else besides Proverbs 29:11 do we see the virtue of self-control?
+Where else besides Proverbs 29:11 do we see the virtue of self-control in Scripture?

 What is foundational to wise living?